IsabelBou/Lammy/README.md

 Bot for Discord servers, designed for the automated management and coordination of SINoALICE's colosseum through pre-configured messages.

+To check the list of available commands, use `!help`.
+To check what an individual command does, write `!help <command>`.

 ## Initial Setup

 1. Give a role with admin permissions to Lammy; she'll need to create roles, ping them, react to messages and be able to write in channels where maybe you don't want other people to do so.